-- 1. The information as to place of residence, principal occupation, business or employment of, and shares beneficially owned, or controlled or directed, directly or indirectly, by a director is not within the knowledge of our management and has been furnished by the director. - 2.
-Rounded to the nearest whole number. - 3.
-Ian Sutcliffe retired as a director on December 31, 2020 for personal reasons.
+- The information as to place of residence, principal occupation, business or employment of, and shares beneficially owned, or controlled or directed, directly or indirectly, by a director is not within the knowledge of our management and has been furnished by the director. - 2.
+Rounded to the nearest whole number.